On World Antimicrobial Awareness Week 2022, NeoIPC kicked off its activities related to the Clinical Practice Network (CPN).

 How can NICUs join the CPN?

-If you are interested to take part in the Clinical Practice Network, send us an email or fill out the NICU interest form.
+If you are interested to take part in the Clinical Practice Network, please email us or fill in this form.
 You don’t need to be involved in other NeoIPC activities to be part of the CPN.

 For more information on the CPN, visit the dedicated webpage.